Wolf Rinke Associates, Inc.

 Q: Who will track my completed CPEUs?

 A: You will have to do that.
-Or you can do your courses with us and we will, as a value added service, track your credits for you.
-However you still have to send CDR the completed Learning Activities Log (Step 4) or do it on-line at www.cdrnet.org.
+Or you can do your programs with us and we will, as a value added service, track your credits for you.
+However you still have to submit to CDR the completed Learning Activities Log (Step 4), you can do this on-line at www.cdrnet.org or if you prefer you can mail it to them as well.

 Q: How do I know what learning activity fits with my learning needs?

-A: Each one of our courses listed on our website or catalog specifies the learning need code that applies to that specific course.
-For example our course C101 "How to Maximize Professional Potential and Increase Your Earning Power in Nutrition and Dietetics" is appropriate for Codes 1000, 1010, 1120, etc. You can use courses of any level for every Level (1, 2 or 3) that you specified in your Portfolio.
+A: Each one of our programs listed on our website or catalog specifies the learning need code that applies to that specific program.
+For example our program C256 "Goals: Your Road Map to Success" is appropriate for Codes 1000, 1010, 1110, 1120.
+You can use programs of any level for every Level (1, 2 or 3) that you specified in your Portfolio.

 Q: Can I change my learning plan?